 To ensure the integrity of a database, each change or transaction must conform to a set of rules known as ACID:

 - Atomicity: when changing data within a database, if any part of the change fails, the whole change will fail and the data will remain as it was before the change was made; this prevents partial records being created

 - Consistency: before data can be changed in a database, it must be validated against a set of rules

-- Isolation: databases allow multiple changes at the same time, but each change is isolated the others
+- Isolation: databases allow multiple changes at the same time, but each change is isolated from others

 - Durability: once a change has been made, the data is safe, even in the event of system failure